cypress-io/cypress-documentation/source/guides/dashboard/runs.md

 - A message will appear on the run details page showing the time of cancellation and the user that cancelled the run
 - The run will update to cancelled in GitHub if integration is enabled

-If you have Analytics enabled, cancelled runs will appear in the Runs over Time chart.
+If you have Analytics enabled, cancelled runs will appear in the {% url "Runs over time" analytics#Runs-over-time %} chart.
 Runs can also be filtered by cancellation status.

 Cancelled runs do not count against your test recording limit.